realJoshByrnes/rusticle/README.md

 ## 📄 License & Contributions

 This project is **unlicensed**.
-You are free to use, modify, distribute, or embed it however you like—no restrictions, no attribution required.
+You are free to use, modify, distribute, or embed it however you like—no restrictions, attribution welcome but not required.

 **Pull requests are welcome.** Whether you're optimizing further, experimenting with new techniques, or just curious about byte-level Rust, feel free to contribute.